We earn commissions from brands listed on this site, which influences how listings are presented.

 May require collateral for secured financing

-9. Revenued - Best For Fast Funding
+9. Revenued - Our Top Pick For Fast Funding

 Revenued offers a funding service slightly different from the others listed in this comparison article, but it does the job.
 Revenued’s Business Card is not a credit card but a merchant cash advance (though the company doesn't call it that), the amount of which depends on business performance.
 It uses a factor rate rather than a traditional interest rate, typically around 1.1, meaning if you draw $1,000, you'll pay back around $1,100.
 Requirements include monthly revenues of $20,000 minimum.
+Revenued is BBB A+ rated.

-Why We Chose Revenued: As one of the newest lenders on this list, Revenued aims to provide small business owners with flexible terms, fast response times, and complete transparency.
+Why We Chose to Include Revenued: As one of the newest lenders on this list, Revenued aims to provide small business owners with flexible terms, fast response times, and complete transparency.
 Two stand-out features include decisions within an hour and funding within 24 hours, which is one of the fastest turnaround times we’ve found in the market.

 PROS